localvoid/ivi/README.md

 This benchmark has [1 simple selector per row](https://github.com/localvoid/ivi-examples/blob/3da4c7db883b4249698ac18a4c728352bb98b679/packages/benchmarks/dbmon/src/main.ts#L35), with more complicated selectors there will be higher overhead.

-### Custom Elements
+### Custom Elements (Web Components)

-Creating custom elements isn't supported, but there shouldn't be any problems to use custom elements.
+Creating custom elements isn't supported, but there shouldn't be any problems with using custom elements.

 ## Examples and demo applications